Why is it so hard to lose weight with PCOS?

 Avoid inflammatory foods

 This will look different for each person, however, there are some foods that are not recommended for PCOS, specifically because of their inflammatory and insulin dysregulating effects.

 Now, of course, there are foods that should be avoided across the board which includes processed foods, conventional animal products, refined carbohydrates and sugars, hydrogenated oils, and artificial colors and sweeteners.

 Commonly problematic PCOS foods include dairy, gluten, and sugars.
 These can worsen PCOS because they increase inflammation in the body, spike insulin, and shift the gut microbiome in a negative way.
 Most women who cut out these foods feel better and see quick improvements in their PCOS.

 I hate to break it to you, but the sugar has got to go.
-This is the number one thing that should be avoided with PCOS.
 Sugar worsens insulin resistance, depletes vital nutrients, triggers inflammation, disrupts our healthy gut bacteria, and leads to weight gain.